cloud-custodian/tfparse/README.md

 While terraform uses HCL as its configuration format, it requires numerous forms of variable interpolation, function and expression evaluation, which is beyond the typical usage of an hcl parser.
-To achieve compatiblity with the myriad real world usages of terraform, this library uses the canonical implementation from terraform, along with the interpolation and evaluation from defsec to offer a high level interface to parsing terraform modules.
+To achieve compatibility with the myriad real world usages of terraform, this library uses the canonical implementation from terraform, along with the interpolation and evaluation from defsec to offer a high level interface to parsing terraform modules.